john-science/exif_delete/README.md

     ImportError: No module named PIL

-Then you did not correctly install the `PIL` module, and will have to go back a step.
+Then you did not correctly install the `PIL` module, and will have to get that installed.

 ## Usage